Skip to main content

 Arroz con pollo (Chicken and Rice)

-A flavorful dish of chicken and rice cooked with vegetables, spices, and often saffron, giving it a vibrant yellow color.
-It's a common dish for lunch or dinner.
+Chicken and rice cooked with vegetables, spices, and often saffron, which turns it yellow.
+It's an everyday lunch or dinner across the country.

 Empanadas

-Savory pastries filled with various ingredients, such as ground meat, chicken, or cheese.
-They are a popular snack or appetizer.
+Savory pastries stuffed with ground meat, chicken, or cheese.
+They make a quick snack or appetizer.

 Allergens: